 This post includes some of our favorite museums and attractions that can easily be seen in one weekend in Sandusky.

 The Sawmill Creek Resort is located minutes from Cedar Point and offers seasonal activities like snowshoeing, enjoying the private beach, shopping, and dining in the on-site restaurant.

-Inside the Newly Renovated Hotel Breakers at Cedar Point
+Inside Hotel Breakers at Cedar Point

 Hotel Breakers has undergone an extensive renovation over the past couple of years which include enhanced outdoor areas and new furnishings and decor in the rooms.